charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

     </tr>
 </table>

-Right off the bat, let's spend a moment on [[Simian Spirit Guide]].
+Let's start by spending a moment on [[Simian Spirit Guide]].
 Many lists include only two or three copies, but we enthusiastically play a full set.
 Per the table below, [[Simian Spirit Guide:SSG]] is hugely important to the explosiveness of Titan Breach.
 It's a core piece of the deck, right up there with [[Search for Tomorrow]] and [[Through the Breach]].
 We would play a different deck before cutting a single copy.

 | Number of [[Simian Spirit Guide:SSGs]] | Breach T3 | ≥ Cast T3 | ≥ Breach T4 | ≥ Cast T4 |
 |:---------------------------------------|:---------:|:---------:|:-----------:|:---------:|